Common Symptoms of ADD and ADHD in Women

 Appearing aloof is especially difficult for women, who often want to connect socially but have difficulty doing so.
 Impulsivity (in one's own statements) and inattention (while others may be conversing) can emphasize this issue.

 Shopping, TV (reality shows!), and eating are common types of unhealthy behaviors.
 Impulsivity is a key symptom of ADHD in adults.
 Increased impulsive shopping purchases are often another sign.

 Difficulty remembering words often gets worse during menopause.
 And when the problem is not cognitive-based, it could just be an issue of inattention of spinning too many thoughts at one time.

 In addition to poor math or writing skills, poor handwriting can be an embarrassing symptom of ADHD.

 Is your house a mess because you hate and avoid doing chores?
 Completing repetitive tasks like laundry is hard for women with ADD/ADHD.

 Getting lost in your thoughts or daydreaming are common among women with ADD/ADHD.
 This ties in with distractability.

 Skim, 1%, 2%, or whole milk?
 Regular or soy?
 Grocery shopping is often painful with all the choices available in stores today.
 Seemingly simple tasks require too much thought or commitment to a singular idea, leading to distraction.

 Easily burnt out?
 Or do you often fidget?
 Tiredness and restlessness both are signs of ADD and ADHD.
 Though not so much an issue of a "running motor" as it is in children, fidgety and hyperactive behavior are still prevalent in adults.

-Many women with ADD/ADHD experience sleep disorders.
-Insomnia gets worse during menopause.
+Many women with ADD/ADHD experience sleep disorders that may increase during menopause.